Blog/Testimonials·7 min read

 • What did you like most about [product/service]?

-• What result or improvement did you notice?
+• What result did you notice?

 • Would you recommend us to others?
 Why?

-You can answer in one or two lines here: [Insert Link]
+Answer in one or two lines here: [Insert Link]

 Thank you,